Martial Arts Travel Insurance

 Martial Arts training also demands some equipment.
 Getting in proper physical shape is done with free weights, skipping ropes, punch bags, breaking boards, wooden dummies and so on.

-If you are taking part in Martial Arts whilst away, it is important to purchase Travel Insurance before you leave the country.
-If it’s just going to be one trip, you will be okay with our Single Trip policy.
-Those who plan to do more than one trip a year might want to look at the option of a Annual Multi Trip policy.
+It is important to purchase Travel Insurance policy before you leave the country.
+If it’s just going to be one trip, you will be all set with our Single Trip Travel Insurance policy.
+Those who plan to do more than one trip a year might want to look at the Annual Multi Trip Travel Insurance policy.

 You are required at all times to wear the appropriate safety equipment, for example protective clothing and / or suitable head protection.